omgold/mantid-term/README.rst

 With the text input widget focused, up/down (or tab/shift-tab) cycle through completions, escape closes the widget and enter accepts the input.

-In hints mode, the input will be accepted as soon as termite considers it a unique match.
+In hints mode, the input will be accepted as soon as Mantid considers it a unique match.

 PADDING
 =======

-Internal padding can be added by using CSS to style Termite.
+Internal padding can be added by using CSS to style Mantid.
 Adding the following snippet to ``$XDG_CONFIG_HOME/gtk-3.0/gtk.css`` (or ``~/.config/gtk-3.0/gtk.css``) will add uniform 2px padding around the edges:

 .. code:: css

-    .termite {
+    .mantid {
         padding: 2px;
     }